happiness

 Avoiding the valuable guidance of negative feelings by pretending to be cheerful can be exhausting and lead us to stagnation or out of touch with the real world.

-However there is no point in feeling miserable if it serves no purpose so here are some positive thinking suggestions I have picked up over the years from clients and therapists in case they are useful.
+it serves no purpose so here are some positive thinking suggestions I have picked up over the years in case one is a useful circuit breaker.

 clear disempowering emotions.
 Don’t wait to achieve goals - have the good feeling without bothering to reach the goal.